Azure-Samples/Machine-Learning-Operationalization/documentation/model-management-api-references.md

 Creates an image using the supplied manifest and image type.
 Currently, the only supported image type is Docker.

 This is an async operation.
-Call the Get Async Operation Status operation with the `x-ms-request-id` to check the status of the create operation.
+To check the status of the create operation, call the Get Async Operation Status operation with the value of the `Operation-Location` reposnse field.

 ### Request